Awesome Aurora Borealis Adventures In Alaska

 Where Can I Go To See The Aurora Borealis?

-Northern lights in shades of green over woods in AlaskaThe Northern Lights, or Aurora Borealis, is a natural phenomenon of colorful lights in the nighttime sky caused by charged particles from the sun.
+The Northern Lights, or Aurora Borealis, is a natural phenomenon of colorful lights in the nighttime sky caused by charged particles from the sun.
 This spectacular natural light show is visible only at certain times of the year in the Northern Hemisphere.
 Many people ask “Where can I view the Northern Lights?”
-The Aurora is visible in places like Jokulsarlon, Iceland; Cairngorms National Park, Scotland; Abisko, Sweden; Muonio, Finnish Lapland; and Yellowknife, Canada.
+The good news is that one of the top Aurora viewing destinations is right in our backyard - Alaska!

-But what if you don’t want to travel outside of the U.S. to see the lights?
-Have no fear!
-One of the top Aurora viewing destinations is right here in our own backyard – Alaska!
-Alaska is one of the best places to see the Northern Lights because its backcountry has little to no light pollution and there is a window of time when the skies are clear and the rain is minimal, offering Aurora chasers the show of a lifetime.
+If you don't want to travel outside of the U.S., Alaska is one of the best places to see the Northern Lights.
+Much of the state has little to no light pollution, and there is a window of time when the skies are clear and the rain is minimal, offering Aurora chasers the show of a lifetime.
+If you are wondering “Where can I see the Aurora Lights in Alaska,” keep reading!
+We have all the information you need to plan an amazing Northern Lights getaway in Alaska.

 The Best Time To See The Northern Lights In Alaska

 If you want to see the Aurora Borealis in Alaska, there are two questions you have to answer before you plan your trip.
 The first is where can I go to see the Aurora Borealis in Alaska?
 The second is, when is the best time to see the Northern Lights in Alaska?
 Alaska’a Aurora season begins in late August and runs through mid-April.
-Peak Aurora viewing season is March, although the winter months are a great time to see this phenomenon because of the clear skies.
+Peak Aurora viewing season is March, although the winter months are a great time to see this phenomenon because the skies are clear.
 Aurora displays tend to intensify around the equinox in September and March because the Earth’s tilt in rotation to the sun means the Northern Lights are more apt to appear.

 Aurora Viewing Hot Spots In Alaska